-If WECC concludes, based on the facts and circumstances, that evidence exists to indicate an Entity has violated a Reliability Standard, WECC will issue a Notice of Alleged Violation to the BCUC and the Entity's Compliance Contact.
+If WECC concludes, based on the facts and circumstances, that evidence exists to indicate an Entity has violated a Reliability Standard, WECC will issue a Notice of Alleged Violation (NOAV) to the BCUC and the Entity's Compliance Contact.

-WECC will treat a Notice of Alleged Violation as confidential.
+WECC will treat a NOAV as confidential.

-The Notice of Alleged Violation will contain:
+The NOAV will contain:

-- The Reliability Standard and specific requirements that are the subject matter of the Alleged Violation: - The date(s) the Alleged Violation occurred (or is occurring); - A description of the facts and evidence that allegedly demonstrate or constitute the Alleged Violation; - A description of the severity of the violation; - Reference Violation Risk Factor (VRF) and Violation Severity Level (VSL) factors relevant to the circumstances of the Alleged Violation. - A proposed penalty amount, if any, which references the base penalty range for the potential contravention under the BC Penalty matrix. - · A detailed reminder of: - the Entity's rights and obligations pursuant to the Entity's response to the Notice of Alleged Violation, as described in Section 4.3 and 4.4 of the BCUC CMP; and - ii. the processes associated with submission of Mitigation Plans, as described in Section 5.0 of the BCUC CMP.
+- The Reliability Standard and specific requirements that are the subject matter of the Alleged Violation; - The date(s) the Alleged Violation occurred (or is occurring); - A description of the facts and evidence that allegedly demonstrate or constitute the Alleged Violation; - A description of the severity of the violation; - Reference Violation Risk Factor (VRF) and Violation Severity Level (VSL) factors relevant to the circumstances of the Alleged Violation. - The Administrator's risk assessment based on the facts and evidence. - A proposed penalty amount, if any, which references the base penalty range for the potential contravention under the BC Penalty matrix, as described in Appendix 3 of the Rules of Procedure for Reliability Standards in BC. - A detailed reminder of: - the Entity's rights and obligations pursuant to the Entity's response to the NOAV, as described in Section 4.3 and 4.4 of the BCUC Compliance Monitoring Program; and - ii. the processes associated with submission of Mitigation Plans, as described in Section 5.0 of the BCUC Compliance Monitoring Program.

-Section 4.3 of the CMP provides information about a Notice of Alleged Violation.
+Section 4.3 of the Compliance Monitoring Program provides information about a NOAV.